-Durable Objects · Cloudflare Workers docs
+Durable Objects

 state.storage

 - Contains methods for accessing persistent storage via the transactional storage API.
-See Transactional Storage API for a detailed reference.
+Refer to Transactional Storage API for a detailed reference.

 env